10 essential tips for living in a motorhome or campervan

 In my dreams, living the vanlife in Europe would make me… better.
 I’d wake up earlier, do yoga and meditate for an hour, go for a run, eat carrots for breakfast and feel ‘inner peace’.
 In a week I’d be stick thin, with blonde beachy waves (no idea where the blonde came from!!) and I’d be able to prance around in a bikini without holding anything in.

 SPOILER- it didn’t work like that.
-I do actually wake up early, (which is when I’m writing this!)
-I have exercised a couple of times (in a year!) but mostly I feel like a complete idiot when I do.
-My exercise of choice is HIIT- which is 20/30 minutes of High-Intensity Interval training.
-I love it- mainly because it’s over so quickly- but I feel so self-conscious doing it outside where people can SEE.
+I did actually wake up early.
+I had exercised a couple of times (in that year!) but mostly I feel like a complete idiot when I do.
+My exercise of choice was HIIT- which is 20/30 minutes of High-Intensity Interval training.
+I loved it- mainly because it’s over so quickly- but I felt so self-conscious doing it outside where people could see me.

-I try to ignore the twitching curtains and people walking their dogs, but it’s hard.
-So I use every excuse not to do it.
+I tried to ignore the twitching curtains and people walking their dogs, but it’s hard.
+So I used every excuse not to do it.
 I have never, EVER eaten carrots for breakfast- why would I when there are pain chocolat to be had??
 Or croissants?
 Or warm crusty bread?
-And I have moments when I feel at peace- but then I wake up.
+And I had moments when I felt at peace- but then I woke up.

 Vanlife doesn’t change YOU or the people you travel with.
 No matter how much you want it to.
 If you’re looking for ways to stay fit on the road, these tips will help.